NB: We are a small press and are currently out of office! Any orders placed now will not be fulfilled until March 1st.

-At the 1900 Paris Exposition the pioneering sociologist and activist W. E. B. Du Bois presented an exhibit representing the progress of African Americans since the abolition of slavery.
-In striking graphic visualisations and photographs, he showed the changing status of a newly emancipated people across America and more specifically in Georgia, the state with the largest black population.
-The hand-drawn charts, maps and graphs represented their achievements and economic conditions in radically inventive forms, long before such ‘data visualisation’ was commonly used in social research.
-Their clarity and simplicity seem to anticipate the abstract art of the Russian constructivists and other modernist painters in the decades to follow.
+At the 1900 Paris Exposition the pioneering sociologist and activist W. E. B. Du Bois organised an exhibit demonstrating the progress of African Americans since the abolition of slavery.
+In striking graphic visualisations, hand-drawn charts, maps and photographs he showed the changing status of a newly emancipated people across the United States and more specifically in Georgia, the state with the largest Black population.

-W. E. B. Du Bois became the most influential black civil rights activist of the first half of the twentieth century.
-His exhibit at the Paris Exposition continues to resonate as a powerful affirmation of the equal rights of black Americans to lives of freedom and fulfilment.
-This beautifully designed book reproduces the photographs alongside the revolutionary graphic works for the first time, and includes a marvellous essay by two celebrated art historians, Jacqueline Francis and Stephen G. Hall.
+W. E. B. Du Bois became the most influential Black civil rights activist of the first half of the twentieth century.
+His exhibit at the Paris Exposition continues to resonate as a powerful affirmation of the equal rights of Black Americans to lives of freedom and fulfilment.
+This beautiful new book reproduces the photographs alongside the revolutionary graphic works for the first time, and includes a marvellous essay by two celebrated historians, Jacqueline Francis and Stephen G. Hall.

 Praise for BLACK LIVES 1900

 "Good lord this book is incredible.... a civil rights and graphic design landmark"

 "This is an extraordinary book – an arrestingly beautiful combination of photographs and graphics."